Third Grade

 What is the TCAP Test?

-TCAP stands for the Tennessee Comprehensive Assessment Program, and students in grades 3-8 are required by the state to be assessed on their knowledge or mastery of the Tennessee State Education Standards for their grade level in areas such as ELA, Math, Science, and Social Studies.
+TCAP stands for the Tennessee Comprehensive Assessment Program, and students in grades 3 to 8 are required by the state to be assessed on their knowledge or mastery of the Tennessee State Education Standards for their grade level in areas such as ELA, Math, Science, and Social Studies.

-• TCAP assessments for 3rd graders will take place at each school during the window of April 17 through April 28 of 2023.
+• TCAP assessments for 3rd graders will take place April 15 through April 26 of 2024.

 • MNPS uses benchmark assessments at three points throughout the school year to measure the growth and progress of students in alignment to the educational standards that are measured by TCAP.